nonsnse/Light/README.md

 - Easy Deployment

 > [!NOTE]
-> This repo is in work and some functions may not 100% work yet.
+> This project is still being worked on actively and some functions may not be finished yet.
 See our [Discord Server](https://discord.gg/7SCnPUM5S6) for downtimes.

 ## Deployment
 > [!WARNING]